 Smart interview questions, well-written job descriptions, and sharp interviewing result in hiring employees that work out well, AND make you look good in the process.

-Supervisors may think they know all the candidates for promotion so well they can select one without actually interviewing any of the interested employees.
+Supervisors may think they know all the candidates for promotion so well they can select one without actually interviewing the interested employees.
 That’s a big mistake.
-Chances are that if one of the disappointed applicants sues, the supervisor will have to answer very specific questions about the hiring process.
+Chances are, if one of the disappointed applicants sues, the supervisor will have to answer very specific questions about the hiring process.

 You can help prevent hiring lawsuits with one simple tactic: Have two company representatives sit in on interviews.
 Then have both reps deliver the news when you have to tell an applicant she wasn’t selected.
 As this case shows, that extra effort can be insurance against a nasty “he said/she said” lawsuit.